SilentBob999/adblock/README.md

   I think I will add a mixed mode (dnsmasq config / host file).
   The utilisation of an aditionnal host file take a lot of ram and cpu however.

+  Some stat using source 1,2,3,4,7
+  48414  hosts
+  config file is 1.7M (1740k)
+  7620  12%   0% dnsmasq --conf-file=/tmp/gen
+  7612  12%   0% dnsmasq --conf-file=/cifs1/dnsmasq/gen
+  This mean that once dnsmask use the config file it need almost 5x the size of the source used.
+  And this doesnt count RAM needed to generate the file.
+  Using Source 6 only (2.7mb) dont even load for me, so source 5 & 7 can be abandon for router use (pc no prob)

 ## Barebones branch
 ### Goal is to strip down below 4096 bytes limit for wan up script